-4) Ölstofa Kormáks og Skjaldar (‘Ölstofan’ for short) is great to sit down, have a beer and talk to your friends.
-Normally there’s no music played or it is played at low volume.
-This is a very popular venue amongst the local population.
+4) Ölstofa Kormáks og Skjaldar is a great place to sit down, have a beer and talk to your friends.
+Normally there’s either no music or it is played at low volume.
+This bar is a trendy venue with the local population.

 Opening Hours: MON-THU: 15:00–01:00

 FRI - SAT: 15:00–04:00

 5) Kiki is the newest name of the only gay club in town.
 It’s located where many former gay bars have been, at Laugavegur 22.
 The music is mainly top of the charts pop, Eurovision songs as well as disco.